Witch & Wizard (series): The Kiss

 With The One Who Is The One defeated, the siblings find that they face new challenges.
-Wisty is falling for a mysterious and possibly untrustworthy stranger named Heath and a new power now poses a threat to their world, a Wizard King that has come from the mountains to wage war.
+Wisty is falling for a mysterious and possibly untrustworthy stranger named Heath, and a new power now poses a threat to their world: a Wizard King that has come from the mountains to wage war.

 The Lost

 After defeating not only The One Who Is The One but also his father and son, Whit and Wisty have finally started to relax and take on new roles.
-However, their peace is soon shattered when it becomes evident that a new magical threat is threatening their city, resulting in the city turning against magic and the siblings seriously doubting themselves and each other.
+Their peace is soon shattered, however, when it becomes evident that a new magical threat is endangering their city, resulting in the city turning against magic and the siblings seriously doubting themselves and each other.